 This depends on what kind of policy you buy.
 A single trip policy will cover you for the length of your trip which can be for many months, whereas there will usually be limits, often 31 days under an annual policy (some policies will give you up to 90 days).
 Check the policy documentation before you buy to make sure this covers what you need.

 An excess is your contribution towards the cost of a claim.
 If you make a claim for £1000 and your excess is £100, you will receive £900 from your insurance company.
 You can usually select how much excess you wish to be applied and typically, the greater the excess chosen, the cheaper the policy will cost.

-In case you need to make a claim while you are away, your insurer will provide you with a 24-hour phone number you can use to contact them.
+In case you need to make a claim while you are away, your provider will provide you with a 24-hour phone number you can use to contact them.
 They'll then advise you what information they need from you, and offer help if it's needed, for example in a medical emergency.

-If you don't need to make a claim until you get home, you just need to contact your insurer and request a claim form, or they may ask you to use their online claims service.
+If you don't need to make a claim until you get home, you just need to contact your provider and request a claim form, or they may ask you to use their online claims service.

 Your policy documentation will have information about how to make a claim.

 A valid European Health Insurance Card (EHIC) gives British travellers access to state provided medical care in member countries of the European Union.
 You'll get the same treatment as residents in those countries, but unlike the UK, it isn't always free.
 This means you may be asked to contribute a portion of, or all of the costs of any medical treatment you undergo, so travel insurance to cover medical costs is still important.

 You should also be aware that an EHIC will not cover private healthcare services, lost luggage, flight delays or repatriation back home, to name a few examples.

 The UK has now completed its formal separation from the European Union.
 As a result, the EHIC is being phased out and replaced by a new UK Global Health Insurance Card (GHIC).